 How do I choose my Counsellor?

 In your search for a counsellor, it is important to you feel comfortable with someone you can trust.
-This is why I offer a free 20 minute Introduction appointment where we can talk about why you are seeking counselling, and you can see if you feel you would be able to work with me.
+This is why I offer a low cost 30 minute Introduction appointment where we can talk about why you are seeking counselling, and you can see if you feel you would be able to work with me.

 Please get in contact to see how I can support you.
 You have already taken the first step in searching for a counsellor, acknowledging your self worth, and intention to dedicate time to your mental wellbeing.